ZupIT/beagle-docs/content/en/Tutorials/How to display a screen.md

 #### **For projects on Angular**

-To define where we should display a server-driven screen on Angular, you should use a component provided by the `<beagle-remote-view>` library.
+To define where you should display a server-driven screen on Angular, you should use a component provided by the `<beagle-remote-view>` library.

 {{% alert color="info" %}}
 This component has other attributes that can be configured.
 However, in this implementation you will only use the **`path attribute`**, described in the example below.

-For more details on this component click on the link below and check the [Remote View](/resources/customization/beagle-for-web/remote-view-parameters) details.
+For more details on this component, check the following link [Remote View](/resources/customization/beagle-for-web/remote-view-parameters).
 {{% /alert %}}

 On the html file of your component, add the `remote view`.